 The two options will be either General Studies, for those interested in a broad liberal arts education, or Pre-teaching, for those interested in becoming elementary education teachers.
-Regardless of option, all Liberal Studies majors will take 8 LS-prefix courses listed in the core courses on curriculum sheets where they will develop the knowledge and abilities associated with the core values.
+Regardless of option, all Liberal Studies majors will take 8 LS-prefix courses listed in the core courses where they will develop the knowledge and abilities associated with the core values.
 Both tracks will have the same learning outcomes as indicated on the Liberal Studies Curriculum Map.

 General Studies - This degree program is the only one on campus that allows students partially to design their degree work based on their multiple interests, which many of our students prefer.